haotangxjtu/MSCL/README.md

 # MSCL
 Code for Multisample-based Contrastive Loss for Top-k Recommendation  (IEEE TMM).
+It has been published in the Early Access area on IEEE Xplore.
+Digital Object Identifier: 10.1109/TMM.2021.3126146

 What we propose is a loss function that can be applied to many methods.
 Our code is based on the LightGCN.
 Thanks for the previous work and code https://github.com/gusye1234/LightGCN-PyTorch .
 We followed its setup, which you can refer to.